biohisham/cancer-hallmark-network/README.md

 # Cancer Hallmarks Network

-This repository contains the multiscale cancer hallmarks network developed for a PhD thesis in systems cancer biology.
+This repository contains the multiscale cancer hallmarks network developed for a PhD thesis in complex systems modelling.

 ## Contents